TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 If you need a special output format, you can implement your own renderer class and use it:

 .. code-block:: php
+   :caption: EXT:some_extension/Classes/Controller/SomeController.php

+   use TYPO3\CMS\Core\Utility\GeneralUtility;
+   use Vendor\SomeExtension\Classes\Messaging\MySpecialRenderer;

    $out = GeneralUtility::makeInstance(MySpecialRenderer::class)
       ->render($flashMessages);

 The Core has been modified to use the new :php:`FlashMessageRendererResolver`.
 Any third party extension should use the provided :php:`FlashMessageViewHelper` or the new :php:`FlashMessageRendererResolver` class:

 .. code-block:: php
+   :caption: EXT:some_extension/Classes/Controller/SomeController.php

+   use TYPO3\CMS\Core\Utility\GeneralUtility;
+   use TYPO3\CMS\Core\Messaging\FlashMessageRendererResolver;

    $out = GeneralUtility::makeInstance(FlashMessageRendererResolver::class)
       ->resolve()